andrejbestuzhev/wslfilesync/README.md

 ## How it works
 wslfilesync scans the primary directory for changes and copies these changes to the synchronized directory, and does the same with the synchronized vice versa.
+WARNING: tool deletes everything in B directory on startup.

 ## Build
 ```./build.sh``` - just build it